 Developing effective teaching skills is a significant part of the PhD program and increasingly important in attracting offers in the academic job market.
 Students participate in teacher training activities conducted by the Lundquist College and by the university's Teaching Effectiveness Program.
 In addition, students are encouraged to observe classes taught by faculty, to serve as teaching assistants, and to use the resources available in the university's Teaching Effectiveness Program.
 Students typically teach two or three undergraduate courses a year over the second, third and fourth years of the program.

-PhD students receive financial support in the form of an appointment as a graduate teaching fellow.
+PhD students receive financial support in the form of graduate employment (GE).

 Learn about Financial Support